 The new elementary school was constructed, additional high school classrooms were completed, and the gymnasium was built.

 Early 1960s- OSR Begins Offering Advanced Placement Courses

-In the 1960's OSR became the first school in Rome to offer the AP Program.
+In the 1960s, OSR became the first school in Rome to offer the AP Program.
 To this day, AOSR offers Advanced Placement courses to high school students.
-Currently students have a choice of over 18 AP courses.
+Currently AOSR students have a choice of over 19+ extensive AP courses.

-In 1965, the elementary school extension was completed, as well as the leveling of the field, and the school took on its present day appearance.
-The Hillside Theater was added in the early 1970s and several years later, the current name, the American Overseas School of Rome, was adopted.
+In 1965, the elementary school extension was completed, as well as the leveling of the field.
+The Hillside Theater was added in the early 1970s, and the school took on its present day appearance.

-In 1989, AOSR officially became recognized as an IB World School, offering the International Baccalaureate Program to high school students.
+In 1989, AOSR officially became recognized as an IB World School, offering the IB International Baccalaureate Programme to high school students.
+The program continues to offer a well-rounded, academic curriculum for our students, with over 17 IB classes available to Grade 11 and 12 students.
 The IB program is recognized internationally in over 150 countries worldwide.